Save money on purchases and cash withdrawals abroad.

 Should I use my credit card to get cash in Singapore

-Singapore has high credit card acceptance, but you would also need cash for smaller purchases or for visiting a hawker center.
+Singapore has high credit card acceptance, but you would also need cash for smaller purchases or for visiting an open-air market, for example.

 Check out our travel money guide: Singapore to learn more.